Drasenix/openmw-smart-interface-menu-opening/README.txt

 Go to the Script tab in the options, select Smart Interface Menu Opening and choose the keyboard shortcuts you want.

-You can also choose to set the game to pause for each menu.

 In game, you can now open interface menus one by one or with combinations.

 You can close the menu with the same shortcut.

+You can also choose to set the game to pause for each menu.

+You can Auto Move when a Menu is not setting the game to pause.